turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 By the end of this class, a student should be able to:

 * Refactor code that reaches an API from the controller
-  - Refactoring will include the Facade design pattern, the Service design pattern
+  - Refactoring will include the Facade design pattern and the Service design pattern

 * Utilize two of the pillars of object oriented programming, abstraction and encapsulation, to guide their refactoring.